Little Heath, Barnham: Little Heath Forward Filling Depot

-During the First world war, Little Heath was used for tank testing and mustard gas was produced at Triangle Plantation, at the north end of the Heath.
-During the Second world war, the area was part of RAF Barnham, under the control of 94 Maintenance Unit.
+During World War One, Little Heath was used for tank testing and mustard gas was produced at Triangle Plantation, at the north end of the Heath.
+During the Second World War, the area was part of RAF Barnham, under the control of 94 Maintenance Unit.
 It took bulk deliveries of mustard gas from M. S. Factory, Valley and used it to fill bombs and shells.
 Known as FFD1 (Forward Filling Depot 1) it was one of five such depots, all in the east of England. and was situated by the, now dismantled, railway line from Thetford to Bury St Edmunds which fed into the works via a short siding.
 The depot had three 500 ton underground storage "pots" for the gas, which was used to fill weapons from 1944 to 1945.

-After the war, it was used to dismantle the weapons until 1949.
+After the war, the site was used to dismantle the weapons until 1949.
 Some gas remained on site, in the underground "pots", until 1954, but it was not until 1996 that the site was fully decontaminated and sold.
 Several of the above ground buildings remained and were used by the East England Military Museum.